Corn Kings and One-Horse Thieves

 April 13, 1990

-The original version of this review of two republished books about Downstate appeared in the March 22, 1990, number of Illinois Times under the title, "Two Rivers."
+The original version of this review appeared in the March 22, 1990, number of Illinois Times under the title, "Two Rivers."
 The editors at the Reader, who surprised me more than once with their interest in books that seemed to me to be alien from their usual preoccupations, wanted to run it in their paper.
-This is the Reader version, which lacks the original's opening lines, which are to good to throw away..
+This is the Reader version, which lacks the original's opening lines; those lines are too good to throw away, so here they are.

 The good burghers of Peoria were not the first historians of Illinois to succumb to a temptation to prettify a not-quite satisfactory past. . . .

 I succumbed myself to a temptation to write about the Sangamon, in 1976.
 The resulting two-part piece ran in IT and can be seen here.

 Reviewed: The Illinois by James Gray, University of Illinois Press, 1989 and The Sangamon by Edgar Lee Masters, University of Illinois Press, 1988

 Neither the Illinois River nor the Sangamon is usually mentioned in the same breath with the Mississippi, the Columbia, the Colorado, or the Ohio.
 The Illinois meanders across the state for some 420 miles from the confluence of the Des Plaines and Kankakee rivers near Joliet to its rendezvous with the Mississippi near Alton.
 The Sangamon is one of the Illinois's more significant tributaries, entering it from the east.
 It drains the once-grand prairie on which Champaign-Urbana, Bloomington, Decatur, and Springfield now stand.